 S-CSCF-O forwards the INVITE message to MMTELAS_O.

-6. MMTELAS_O sends an Event Notification to the DCS-C, and DCS-C sends a Session Control request to the MMTel AS A, indicating it how to process the SDP: In this case, it requires the MMTel AS A to terminate the bootstrap data channel media stream between UE A and the local network, and initiate a bootstrap data channel media stream between the local network and UE B.
+6. MMTELAS_O sends an Event Notification to the DCSF, and DCSF sends a Session Control request to the MMTELAS_O, indicating it how to process the SDP: In this case, it requires the MMTELAS_O to terminate the bootstrap data channel media stream between UE A and the local network, and initiate a bootstrap data channel media stream between the local network and UE B.

 7. MMTELAS_O sends NF discovery request to NRF carrying required NF information: NF type (value: 'UMF'), media plane service names (value: 'DC') and preferred NF instance information: preferred-NF-id (value: 'UMF_O').

-8. NRF according to UMF_ O's registration information to determines that UMF_O can provide DC media plane service, it sends a NF discovery response to MMTELAS_O indicating MMTELAS_O that the target NF providing DC service for current session is UMF_O.
+8. The NRF, based on the UMF_ O's registration information to determines that UMF_O can provide DC media plane service.
+The NRF sends a NF discovery response to MMTELAS_O indicating MMTELAS_O that the target NF providing DC service for current session is UMF_O.

-NOTE 2: If the UMF_O can't provide DC media plane service, NRF returns another UMF instance instead of UMF_O to provide the service, the subsequent procedure is no different from the existing procedure.
+NOTE 2: If the UMF_O cannot provide DC media plane service, NRF returns another UMF instance instead of UMF_O to provide the service, the subsequent procedure is no different from the existing procedure.

-9. The MMTELAS_O constructs a new SDP offer based on the Session Control request from the DCS-C, including one new description for data channel media stream between UE B and the local network.
-Then sends an INVITE request message to the S-CSCF with the new SDP offer.
+9. The MMTELAS_O constructs a new SDP offer based on the Session Control request from the DCSF, including one new description for data channel media stream between UE B and the local network.
+Then it sends an INVITE request message to the S-CSCF with the new SDP offer.
 The address in SDP is the local address of second DC connection point.

-S-CSCF-O forwards the INVITE message to called IMS network.
+The S-CSCF_O forwards the INVITE message to called IMS network.

-10. Called IMS network sends this 18X response to the S-CSCF-O carrying called media descriptions for data channel media stream between UE B and the local network.
+10. Called IMS network sends this 18X response to the S-CSCF_O carrying called media descriptions for data channel media stream between UE B and the local network.

-S-CSCF-O forwards the 18X response to MMTELAS_O.
+The S-CSCF_O forwards the 18X response to MMTELAS_O.

-11. MMTELAS_ O sends Configure DC Connection Point request to UMF_ O, configures the remote address of second connection point as per called party's IP/port, and completes the establishment of the bootstrap DC path between the local network and the UE B.
+11. MMTELAS_ O sends NFConfigureConnectionPoint request to UMF_ O, configures the remote address of second connection point as per called party's IP/port, and completes the establishment of the bootstrap DC path between the local network and the UE B.

-12. UMF_O sends Configure Connection Point response to MMTELAS_ O
+12. UMF_O sends NFConfigureConnectionPoint response to MMTELAS_ O

-13. MMTELAS_ O sends a Media Update Notification message to the DCS-C, reporting the audio/video/data channel media negotiation result, including URL address of two connection point.
+13. MMTELAS_ O sends a Media Update Notification message to the DCSF, reporting the audio/video/data channel media negotiation result, including URL address of two connection point.

-DCS-C sends a response to MMTELAS_ O
+DCSF sends a response to MMTELAS_ O

 14. MMTELAS_O updates the initial SDP answer in 183 response, and sends it to the S-CSCF.
 The new SDP answer includes one media description for data channel media stream between UE A and the local network.
 The transport layer address is replaced with invalid value (such as 0.0.0.0).